List of British submissions for the Academy Award for Best International Feature Film

-The British nominee is selected by the British Academy of Film and Television Arts (BAFTA).
+As of 2025, the United Kingdom has been nominated three time, winning once for The Zone of Interest (2023), which also won Best Sound, and was nominated for the Best Picture, Best Director and Best Adapted Screenplay.

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.
-Below is a list of the films that have been submitted by the United Kingdom for review by the Academy for the award by year and the respective Academy Awards ceremony.